mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object-1-5-0.md

 ```
 did:object:AGsL32ZMvAwxYRN9Sv4mrgu3DgBSvTm5vt
 ```
+### 3.1 DID Identifier Query Operators

+This DID Method does not define or support any query operators.

 ## 4. CRUD Abstract Interface

 "DID Object" Identifiers and associated DID Documents on the Trusted Digital Web are managed by a compliant Trusted Digital Web Runtime Library.